 “They think that there is systemic racism, and they as white students should divorce their whiteness … that they should be ashamed of who they are because it’s oppressing the other student next to them,” she said.
 “They’re ashamed that we’re white.
 They don’t say that, but they say how wrong the United States is because it was founded on racism.”

-If she mentions President Abraham Lincoln, they will say he doesn’t have anything to do with what’s happening today and that the Constitution is old.
+If she mentions President Abraham Lincoln, they’ll say that he doesn’t have anything to do with what’s happening today and that the Constitution is old.

 They don’t want to hear about history, but only what’s trending on social media. she said.
-They tell her, ‘That’s too old.
-We’re talking about now—BLM.”
+They tell her, “That’s too old.
+We’re talking about now—BLM [Black Lives Matter].”
 Fiehler said her children have been indoctrinated to believe that rioting and looting are OK “because that’s reparations.”

 “Now I’m called a bootlicker for defending a police officer,” she said.